Aurora HDR Review 2026: Discontinued, and What Replaced It

 Using this type of photography, you can create breathtakingly realistic recreations of what the eye can see.
 When you shoot just a single image, the range of lights and darks you can capture is limited.
 Cameras can only recreate a small dynamic range, but that changes when you add an HDR program into the mix.

-HDR software, such as Aurora HDR, will take multiple images shot with varying exposure values, and carefully combine them using advanced algorithms.
+HDR software, such as Aurora HDR or its successor HDR Merge, will take multiple images shot with varying exposure values, and carefully combine them using advanced algorithms.
 The result is a focused, high-contrast, accurate photo with a larger-than-life look and intensely bright colours.
 You can also make creative, painterly HDR images if that’s more your style, too.

 One of our top photography tips is that this photography works particularly well for shooting still images such as cityscapes and landscapes.
 It’s not suited to capturing moving objects or people, as the result tends to be a blurred, unsatisfactory image.

 There are a few different HDR program options around.
-We’re reviewing Aurora HDR in this article, but we will also mention some of the best alternatives around too.
+We’re reviewing Aurora HDR in this article, but we will also mention the best alternatives you can actually buy today.
 Now, onto the Aurora HDR review!

-Aurora HDR is the latest version of the highly specialised software that allows you to create top-quality HDR images.
-Aurora HDR is developed by Skylum, who are the masterminds behind Luminar NEO photo-editing software and six other image processing apps.
+Aurora HDR was Skylum’s highly specialised software for creating top-quality HDR images.
+Skylum are the masterminds behind Luminar NEO photo-editing software and six other image processing apps.
 Skylum teamed up with the world-famous HDR photographer, Trey Ratcliff, to fuse their program-building knowledge with his HDR expertise.
-It’s a winning combination.
+It was a winning combination.

 First released in 2016, the original Aurora HDR 2017 version quickly became popular amongst photographers, both amateurs and pros.
 However, there were a fair few flaws in this first edition.
-Skylum listened carefully to their users and acted on their feedback to improve Skylum significantly, in time to release Aurora HDR 2018.
-Since then, they’ve gone even further to create a seamless, powerful HDR software that is one of the best on the market today.
+Skylum listened carefully to their users and acted on their feedback, releasing Aurora HDR 2018 and then the final version, Aurora HDR 2019.

-An all-new Quantum HDR engine powers Aurora HDR, and smart AI features and groundbreaking tone mapping technology take this version of Aurora HDR to the next level.
-You can create some really spectacular images with no halos, overlaps, or chromatic aberrations.
-Additional photo editor functions allow you to crop photos, correct colours, reduce noise, boost contrast, and more, all within Aurora.
+An all-new Quantum HDR engine powered that last release, and smart AI features and groundbreaking tone mapping technology took it to the next level.
+You could create some really spectacular images with no halos, overlaps, or chromatic aberrations.
+Additional photo editor functions allowed you to crop photos, correct colours, reduce noise, boost contrast, and more, all within Aurora.

-You can use Aurora HDR as a standalone program, but it works even better integrated with Lightroom, Apple Photos, or Photoshop.
-You can also run other Photoshop plugins within Aurora if you want access to advanced photo editing tablet tools, too.
-This flexibility guarantees that every photographer can find the right way to use Aurora effectively within their established workflow.
-And if you don’t own another photo editing program?
-You can use the standalone program itself with impressive results.
+You could use Aurora HDR as a standalone program, but it worked even better integrated with Lightroom, Apple Photos, or Photoshop.
+You could also run other Photoshop plugins within Aurora.
+This flexibility meant every photographer could find the right way to use Aurora within their established workflow.

 We have just updated our best tablet for photo editing article here if you’re looking to do some mobile editing.